Ansh0000777/blockdface/README.md

-# BlockDFace - Decentralized Voting System
+BlockDFace – Decentralized Voting System

-A blockchain-based voting platform with face authentication, built with React, Solidity, and face-api.js.
+BlockDFace is a blockchain-based voting platform that integrates face authentication with Ethereum smart contracts to deliver a secure, transparent, and tamper-proof voting process.
+The system ensures voter identity verification, prevents double voting, and records votes immutably on the blockchain while preserving user privacy.

-## Features
+🚀 Key Features

 - 🗳️ Secure blockchain voting using Ethereum smart contracts
 - 👤 Face-based voter authentication